Search

 Strengths

-• The exceptional chemistry between Nicholas Pople and Caitlin Cameron makes the relationship feel entirely authentic.
+• The exceptional, award-winning chemistry between Nicholas Pople and Caitlin Cameron.

 Weaknesses

-• Certain dialogue scenes in the middle act could have been tightened to improve the overall momentum.
+• Some middle-act dialogue could have been tightened to improve momentum.

 Final Verdict: A Table for Two in a Vast and Moving Universe